themaninthesuitcase/themaninthesuitcase.github.io/_drafts/jhs-overdrive-clone-build.md

         src="/images/jhs-overdrive-clone-build/IMG_3598.jpg"
         srcset="/images/jhs-overdrive-clone-build/IMG_3598.jpg 1x, /images/jhs-overdrive-clone-build/IMG_3598-2x.jpg 2x" />

-With all my parts chosen the software just dumps them into a mess on a new pcb, it's completely unusable like this.
+With all my parts chosen the I was able to select the correct footprints for them in Kicad.
+The software just dumps them into a mess on a new pcb, it's completely unusable like this.
 My wife spent at least 30 minuted just dragging stuff apart so it was a bit more clear what we had to work with.

 <img class="padded center"
         alt="Starting to sort the mess"